sachinkashi21/QuickPing/README.md

 # QuickPing

-**ChatIt** is a personal project showcasing real-time chatting functionality.
+**QuickPing** is a personal project showcasing real-time chatting functionality.
 This application demonstrates expertise in the MERN stack, with additional features like group chatting, image sharing, and secure user authentication.

 ## Features